All Psychology Interns participate in the following training activities during their year with Counseling, Health and Wellness Services.

 Interns may be called upon for consultation, particularly during their Recommendation and Referral hours.
 Faculty may request help assessing a student's in-class behavior; administrators may request documentation of a student's disability for accommodations; University staff may seek personal referrals to community providers; housing colleagues may wish to provide us information regarding problem behaviors, etc. Interns learn to manage client confidentiality, informed consent, professional boundaries and public relations.
 Occasionally, CHWS staff provide an organizational consult for some University department (e.g., teach feedback skills, communication skills, recognizing mental illness, setting boundaries in the workplace, etc.).

 During the academic year, CHWS Psychology staff respond to campus crises that occur both during business hours and after hours or on the weekend.
-Interns will not be included in the weekend availability list that is submitted to the Dean of Students and thus are unlikely to be asked to respond to an after hours or weekend crisis.
+Interns will not be included in the weekend availability list that is submitted to the Dean of Students and thus is unlikely to be asked to respond to an after-hours or weekend crisis.
 However if their client is involved an intern may be called for consultation and/or to assist with the crisis response.
 Crisis response may include telephone or in-person counseling with a student in distress, follow-up consults with appropriate others, or group debriefings following an incident.
-After hour responses also include providing consultation to Residence Life and Dean of Students staff.
+After-hour responses also include providing consultation to Residence Life and Dean of Students staff.
 Interns always consult with one of the Psychologists when providing after-hours crisis response.
-The psychology staff consult and assist the intern through the management of the crisis.
+The psychology staff consults and assists the intern through the management of the crisis.

 Participation in staff meetings

 In the spring of 2020 our clinic responded to the pandemic by offering remote services to help slow the spread of this virus.
 Our supervisors and interns participated in webinars on telehealth and then began to offer therapy, recommendation and referral, intakes, groups and outreach via telehealth.
-We will begin the 2020 year working remotely with some in-person trainings.
-At this time we do not know if the 2021-2022 internship class will be woring remotely, in the office, or engaged in a hybrid model.
+We continued working remotely for the 2020-21 academic year.
+We look forward to a hybrid model for the 2021-22 academic year.

 Development of a Specialty or Growth Area